yannickbohrer/Digit_Recognition/README.md

 ## How to build the project locally:

+when building on windows make sure to adjust env var in MNIST_initializer.cpp file

 Run the following commands consecutively from within the root of this repo:
 1. `cmake -S ./ -B build/`
 2. `cd build && make`